 Hansuke Yamamoto (© David Allen)

-His repertory also includes Balanchine’s “Rubies,” Square Dance, Stravinsky Violin Concerto, and Who Cares?; Fokine’s Petrouchka; Morris’ Joyride and Sandpaper Ballet; Possokhov’s Classical Symphony and Diving into the Lilacs; Ratmansky’s Le Carnaval des Animaux and Russian Seasons; Robbins’ Dybbuk, Glass Pieces, and West Side Story Suite; Tomasson’s 7 for Eight; Wheeldon’s Quaternary and Rush; and Zanella’s Underskin.
+His repertory also includes Balanchine’s “Rubies,” Square Dance, Stravinsky Violin Concerto, and Who Cares?; Fokine’s Petrouchka; Morris’ Joyride, Maelstrom, and Sandpaper Ballet; Possokhov’s Classical Symphony and Diving into the Lilacs; Ratmansky’s Le Carnaval des Animaux, From Foreign Lands, and Russian Seasons; Robbins’ Dybbuk and West Side Story Suite; Tomasson’s 7 for Eight; Wheeldon’s Quaternary; and Zanella’s Underskin.